yao-yl/path-tempering/README.md

 }
 ```

-Or maybe you are fitting a logit link and a probit link at the same time, which only requires to add an `alternative model` as if you have new models.
+Or maybe you are fitting a logit link and a probit link regression at the same time, which only requires to add an `alternative model` as if you have new models.

 ```stan
 data{